ioccc-src/winner/1998/schweikh1/README.md

 ### Alternate code:

 As noted above the alternate version works with macOS but there are some important notes as well as a description of how it works (spoilers for the original version as well).

-An MacBook Pro Max with the M1 chip some header files report an unsupported architecture and unsupported compiler (error, warning).
+With a MacBook Pro Max with the M1 chip some header files report an unsupported architecture and unsupported compiler (error, warning).
 However the defines are still found okay.